ray-project/ray/doc/source/tune/_tutorials/tune-pytorch-lightning.rst

 The ``checkpoint`` value is the name of the checkpoint file within the checkpoint directory.

-We also include checkpoint loading in our training function.
-The name of the checkpoint has to coincide with the one we passed to the ``TuneCheckpointCallback``:
+We also include checkpoint loading in our training function:

 .. literalinclude:: /../../python/ray/tune/examples/mnist_pytorch_lightning.py
    :language: python